 We’re in the thick of apple picking season, and we can’t enough of the satisfying sound and feel of a plump apple being plucked from the tree.
-In fact, we may get just a bit over eager and like many orchard-goers, find ourselves leaving our fall apple picking excursion with many more apples than we planned to bring home.
+In fact, we may get just a bit over eager!
+Like many orchard-goers, sometimes we find ourselves bringing home a few too many apples.
 Honeycrisp, Jonagold, Crispin, McIntosh – whatever the variety, we have more apples than we know what to do with, and only one pie dish at home!
+Enter: this easy apple cider recipe.

 So, this weekend when you’re rationing out your red, yellow, and green bounty, save some apples for snacking, some for baking, and some for Four-Ingredient Apple Cider, our new favorite recipe for making a serious dent in our post-apple-picking apple inventory!
 It is especially simple AND great for getting the kids involved.
 What are you waiting for?
 Make something delicious with the fruits of your labor!